 The Supervisor will set overall objectives.
 The employee and the supervisor together will develop deadlines, projects, and work to be accomplished.
-The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision.
+Work plans, timesheets, regional travel, and funding associated with support costs will be approved through OTI Washington.
+The incumbent is expected to take initiative, act independently, and manage his/her tasks with minimal supervision